jacksonhorizon/codepath-prework/README.md

 One huge question I have is how to efficiently debug code.
 During this pre-word I often ran into an issue where I mistyped 1 word in my
 JavaScript file that ended up crashing the entire project.
 While Console Logs were helpful, I ended up spending a lot of time during my testing trying to figure out if my newly written code was crashing, of if the issue was with a hidden bug that I failed to notice beforehand.
+While I did get to use the developer console, I did not use it as efficiently as I could have.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)